onkar892/employee-directory-app/README.md

-🚀 Employee Directory App – DevOps CI/CD Demo
+# 🚀 Employee Directory App – DevOps CI/CD Demo

-This repository showcases a simple Flask-based web application deployed through a complete CI/CD pipeline using popular DevOps tools and services.
+This repository showcases a simple **Flask-based web application** deployed using a complete **CI/CD pipeline** built with popular DevOps tools.

+---

-🔧 Tech Stack & Tools
+## 🔧 Tech Stack & Tools

-Git & GitHub – Version control and collaboration
+- **Git & GitHub** – Source control and collaboration

-Docker – Containerization of the application
+- **Docker** – Containerization of the application

-Jenkins – CI/CD pipeline orchestration
+- **Jenkins** – Automated CI/CD pipelines

-Azure App Service (Linux) – Deployment target
+- **Azure App Service (Linux)** – Cloud deployment

-PowerShell & Azure CLI – Scripting and automation
+- **PowerShell & Azure CLI** – Deployment automation

+---

-📌 What This Project Demonstrates
+## 📌 What This Project Demonstrates

-End-to-end automation of app deployment
+- ✅ End-to-end CI/CD automation

-Docker image build and push to Docker Hub
+- 🐳 Docker image build & push to Docker Hub

-Secure credentials handling in Jenkins
+- 🔐 Secure secrets management in Jenkins

-PowerShell scripting for Azure CLI deployment
+- ⚙️ PowerShell scripting for Azure deployment

-Hands-on DevOps workflow using real tools
+- 🚀 Real-world DevOps pipeline implementation

+---

-📂 Branch Info
+## 📂 Branch Info

-🔹 The working pipeline and deployment code are located on the feature/jenkins-pipeline branch.
+> 🔹 The working pipeline and deployment code are available on the `feature/jenkins-pipeline` branch.

+---

-💬 About This Demo
+## 💬 About This Demo

-This project was created to demonstrate practical CI/CD workflows and cloud-native deployment, ideal for DevOps engineers and learners.
-It’s part of my personal portfolio and DevOps tooling practice.
+This project was created as part of my DevOps learning and portfolio.
+It demonstrates real-world skills in CI/CD automation, infrastructure-as-code, and cloud-native app deployment — ideal for DevOps engineers, enthusiasts, and learners.

+---

+## 🛡️ Security Note

+Sensitive credentials are stored securely in Jenkins using credential bindings.
+No secrets are exposed in the code or logs.

+---

+Feel free to fork or explore this project if you're practicing DevOps tooling or pipelines.